Deletion in abstract Voronoi diagrams in expected linear time and related problems

 In the following lemma we restore the labeling of bisectors to the original.

-\begin{lemma} In an admissible bisector system $\J$ (resp. $\J\cup \Gamma$) there cannot be two $p$-cycles, $p\in S$, with disjoint interior. \end{lemma} \begin{proof} By its definition, the nearest Voronoi region $\VR(p,S)$ (resp. $\VR(p,S)\cap D_\Gamma$) must be enclosed in the interior of any $p$-cycle of the admissible bisector system $\J$ (resp. $\J\cup \Gamma$).
+\begin{lemma} In an admissible bisector system $\J$ (or $\J\cup \Gamma$) there cannot be two $p$-cycles, $p\in S$, with disjoint interior. \end{lemma}

+\begin{proof} By its definition, the nearest Voronoi region $\VR(p,S)$ (resp. $\VR(p,S)\cap D_\Gamma$) must be enclosed in the interior of any $p$-cycle of the admissible bisector system $\J$ (resp. $\J\cup \Gamma$).
 But $\VR(p,S)$ (resp. $\VR(p,S)\cap D_\Gamma$) is connected (by axiom (A1)), thus, there cannot be two different $p$-cycles with disjoint interior. \end{proof}